SixSq/sixsq.github.io/index.md

 layout: home
 title: Home
 product-title: Leader in edge computing B2B platform as a service
-product-description: We deliver a future-proof, application-centric, cloud-neutral and hardware agnostic platform, as a Service.
+product-description: We deliver a future-proof, application-centric, cloud-neutral and hardware-agnostic platform, as a Service.
 product-next-text: Discover our solutions
 product-next-target: solutions
 product-background-img: bg-hero-home.jpg